rolyp/proof-relevant-pi/README.md

 ## 0.3 [In progress] CONCUR 2016 version

-The "cofinality" relation currently requires the two processes are required to be in the same context (as does the definition of the symmetric residual).
+The "cofinality" relation currently relates two processes which are in the same context (as does the definition of the symmetric residual).
 This requires one of the two interleavings to determine the target context, with the implied coercion on the other process.

-Experimented with a more symmetric version (based on the symmetry of ᴬ⌣).
-This removes some of the coercions, but introduces others relating to the involutivity of symmetry, so left things as they are.
+A more symmetric version (based on the symmetry of ᴬ⌣) simplifies in some ways (some of these coercions disappear), but complexifies in others, since Agda does not know that symmetry is involutive.
+Decided to leave things as they are.

 ## 0.2 Precise cofinality